One of the most important things you can do as an actor is to dig into the script in front of you. This is referred to as script analysis.

 Beats or Bits

 These are clear shifts in the events and tone of the scene.
-Of course, there are many things that can change a beat in a scene but these are generally a judgement call and you can decide these on however they see fit.
+Of course, there are many things that can change a beat in script but these are generally a judgement call and you can decide these on however they see fit.
 Then go through and give each beat a name that encapsulates the beat.
 This doesn’t have to be exact or specific, it can be representative or metaphorical such as “The dog chases its tail.”
 It just needs to communicate the tone of the beat to you.
+What does a beat mean in a script?
+It’s a section that represents a shift or change.

 If you’re working on a big production, you will generally go through these with the director and the rest of the cast so you’re all on the same page.
 However, most times, you will have to go through this yourself before you start rehearsals.